christo-achkov/dracula-appchanx/README.md

 ### 1. Install appchanx (you can refer to here <https://zixaphir.github.io/appchan-x>)

-The version above is very outdated and it will require some tweaks to get it working on both 4chan and 4channel.
-Feel free to use mine <https://github.com/zaibatsu-loli/appchanx-fix>
+The version above is very outdated and it will require some tweaks to get it working on both 4chan and 4channel due to captcha changes.

 ### 2. Import xxxx-settings.jsons